DandyLyons/notes/content/Library/The Bible (WEB)/44 - Acts/Acts-05.md

 But they, when they heard this, were cut to the heart, and were determined to kill them.

 ###### v34
-But one stood up in the council, a Pharisee named Gamaliel, a teacher of the law, honored by all the people, and commanded to put the apostles out for a little while.
+But one stood up in the council, a Pharisee named [[Gamaliel]], a teacher of the law, honored by all the people, and commanded to put the apostles out for a little while.

 ###### v35
 He said to them, "You men of Israel, be careful concerning these men, what you are about to do.